kushal21khandal/On-The-Go-Password-Manager/README.md

 # On-The-Go-Password-Manager
-a simple a easy to save and retrieve passwords with hassle free process and local backup after each new entry.
+  save and retrieve passwords with hassle free process Easy to use command line interface without requireemnt of compling the porgram each time when used.
+  One time setup not much overhead required.
+  Local backup after each new password entry .
+  Restore all your credentials even after certain loss of files / data through a local backup directory .